CharlesWiltgen/ck/docs-site/guide/ai-agent-setup.md

 **Why JSONL for AI agents**:
 - ✅ Stream-friendly: Process results as they arrive
 - ✅ Memory-efficient: Parse one result at a time
-- ✅ Error-resilient: One malformed line doesn't break everything
+- ✅ Error-resilient: One malformed line doesn’t break everything
 - ✅ Standard format: Used by OpenAI, Anthropic, modern ML pipelines

 #### JSON